jayden1711/kernel-correctness-checker/README.md

 ## Motivation

 [AccelOpt](https://arxiv.org/pdf/2511.12638) documents LLMs generating kernels that omit necessary work while staying within numerical tolerances. [robust-kbench](https://arxiv.org/abs/2509.14279) confirms this empirically, where apparent speedups collapse from 3.13x to 1.49x after filtering cheating kernels.
-The root cause in both cases: random input testing with fixed tolerances is too weak a correctness criterion.
+The root cause in both cases is random input testing with fixed tolerances is too weak a correctness criterion.

 ## What This Does